Limits for realizing single photons: The Fermi problem and causality in quantum field theory

 The key insight linking analytic properties implied by energy positivity to particle localization and causality has been rediscovered in several forms and subfields over the years.
 In 1974 Hegerfeldt made an observation about the impossibility of localizing quantum relativistic particles based on a quite general argument \cite{hegerfeldt1974}.
 Although the analysis had some weaknesses \cite{kaloyerou1988}, such as the usage of a particle localization operator, the key argument was based on analyticity and energy positivity.
 Hegerfeldt also subsequently connected his analysis to something called \emph{the Fermi problem} \cite{hegerfeldt1994}, and arrived at the paradoxical conclusion that quantum field theory is in violation with relativistic causality.
 This conclusion was later refuted \cite{buchholz1994}; however, the arguments used to resolve the paradox, and their connection to particle localization, are somewhat subtle.

 The usual way of demonstrating that quantum field theory is in accordance with relativistic causality is through the field commutator \cite{peskin1995}.
 E.g., for some real, scalar field $\phi(\vect{r}, t)$, it is verified that $\comm{\phi(\vect{r}, t)}{\phi(\vect{r}', t')} = 0$ for spacelike separations.
 Since local measurements for bosonic fields are made out of the field evaluated in the measurement region \cite{knight1961} (see \secref{sec:local_measurements_and_strictly_localized_states}), this means that measurements that are spacelike separated cannot influence one another.
-However, compatible measurements are only one necessary requirement for the theory to respect relativistic causality.
-It would be of interest to verify causality also for the fundamental dynamical process in quantum field theory: particle production, propagation, and detection.
+However, it would also be of interest to verify causality explicitly for the fundamental dynamical process in quantum field theory: particle production, evolution, and detection.

 The first attempt at such a calculation was made already in 1930, immediately following the inception of quantum field theory \cite{heisenberg1929,heisenberg1930}.
 Here \cite{kikuchi1930} one considered an initially excited atom decaying to its ground state under the production of electromagnetic radiation, and the time development of the radiated energy density was analyzed.
 Fermi subsequently refined this setup in what has become known as the Fermi problem \cite{fermi1932} by adding a second, spatially separated atom initially in its ground state acting as a detector.
 Assuming the electromagnetic field starts out in vacuum, Fermi considered the timing of the energy propagation from the first to the second atom by calculating the second atom's excitation probability as a function of time.
 In both \cite{kikuchi1930} and \cite{fermi1932} it was shown that the emitted radiation propagates at the speed of light, and their solutions demonstrated that quantum field theory is in agreement with relativistic causality \cite{heitler1954}.